AgentMC/Sao20/Translate/En/Part6.md

 "But unfortunately, it is myself who gives orders here.
 Both of you, throw down swords and slide them away with your feet.
 If you do anything even a little strange, the head of the baby lizard will fall."

-*── At that time your neck will fall as well.*
+*── At that time your head will fall as well.*

 She would respond this way, but even if the opponent is a true emperor Krueger, they couldn’t afford risking Shimosaki's life.
 Ronye turned the gaze of her squinted eyes to Tiese and slightly nodded to her.